MrIdrisAbdulrahman/certified-aws-devops-professional/01-sdlc-automation/codedeploy.md

 ## Deployment Groups

-- With deployment groups we can deploy an application to an ASG, one ore multiple EC2 instances and on on-premise instances as well
+- With deployment groups we can deploy an application to an ASG, one or multiple EC2 instances and on on-premise instances as well
 - We can target multiple instances by tagging them and do a query on them based on tags

 ## Deploy to ECS